-De-clutter your home.
-The fewer things you have lying around, the fewer things that dust can settle on.
+De-clutter your home—the less you have lying around, the fewer things there are for dust to settle on.

-Properly dust items in your home with a damp rag or a rag that has some furniture polish on it.
-A dry dust rag will just spread the dust and put it into the air.
-Wear a dust mask if you’re particularly susceptible to dust mites.
+Properly clean the items in your home with a damp rag or a cloth that has furniture polish on it because a dry rag will only spread the dust around and put it into the air.
+Furthermore, it’s a good idea to wear a mask if you’re particularly susceptible to dust mites.

-Avoid wall to wall carpet, especially shag carpet.
-Have as much hardwood as possible and use area rugs where you’d like.
+Avoid wall to wall carpet, especially shag carpet and try to have as much hardwood as possible and use area rugs where you’d like.

-Wash bedding at least once a week in hot water.
-Your bedding is a breeding ground for dust mites.
-It’s also important because your bedroom is where you spend one-third of your time.
+Wash your bedding at least once a week in hot water.
+Your bed linen is a breeding ground for dust mites, mainly because your bedroom is where you spend one-third of your time.

 Not Enough Vacuuming

-Carpets harness a lot of dust mites and other allergens.
-Try to vacuum at least once or twice a week to reduce the allergens in the carpet.
-Don’t forget to vacuum your upholstered furniture as well.
+Carpets harness a lot of dust mites and other allergens, and you should try to vacuum your carpet and upholstered furniture at least once or twice a week to reduce the allergens.

-Vacuuming can also send dust particles into the air and might exacerbate the problem.
-Use a vacuum with a HEPA filter, which is designed to trap very small particles.
+Vacuuming can also put dust particles into the air and might exacerbate the problem.
+You should use a vacuum cleaner with a HEPA filter because it’s designed to trap very small particles.
 This prevents dust from going back into the air.